EMET (Enhanced Medical Education Tracks)

 EMET with MD Honor’s Thesis Program (HTP)

-Interested students who have applied to an EMET track during the second semester of their M1 year as outlined above and been accepted, may decide at any time that they would like to also complete the HTP.
+Interested students who have applied to an EMET track in their M1 year as outlined above and been accepted, may decide at any time that they would like to also complete the HTP.
 This is possible, but they will still have to meet all of the requirements of each program as outlined in the handbook.

 The student should also consider the following when making this decision, and plan accordingly: